Straight to the Point

 Heat-Resistance Ratings Were Inconsistent

 Though most grill gloves often have high max heat ratings of 932ºF or 1472ºF, that doesn’t mean they’re heatproof.
 Those ratings are also based on time—their max heat capacity can only be endured for a few seconds, while lower temperatures might be tolerable for up to a minute.
-In our testing, however, we found those max heat ratings were inconsistent with our real-world results.
+In my testing, however, I found those max heat ratings were inconsistent with my real-world results.

-So, while all of the gloves provided some heat protection, we weren’t able to tie how much heat protection they gave according to their max heat rating.
+So, while all of the gloves provided some heat protection, I wasn't able to tie how much heat protection they gave according to their maximum heat rating.

 Silicone and Neoprene Retained Heat